-When we moved into our house a hear and a half ago, one thing became extremely obvious… we had too much stuff.
-Not only was the move difficult with so many boxes, we were also moving into a house that didn’t have any major storage space.
+When we moved into our house a year and a half ago, one thing became extremely obvious… we had too much stuff.
+Not only was the move difficult with so many boxes, but we were also moving into a house that didn’t have any major storage space.
 We had already drastically changed the way we spend, with no impulse shopping and realizing there isn’t much we actually need, but we still had so much unnecessary stuff bought previously that we were moving around and trying to find a place to fit it all.

 After we moved, we knew we needed to do something.
 We talked about having a garage sale and adding some shelves for storage in our garage.
-Then a couple months ago Adam Baker from Man Vs Debt released Sell Your Crap, which is 4 pdfs related to getting rid of things in your life that don’t bring you joy, things that make us feel tied down and add clutter to our lives.
+Then a couple of months ago Adam Baker from Man Vs Debt released Sell Your Crap, which is 4 pdfs related to getting rid of things in your life that don’t bring you joy, things that make us feel tied down and add clutter to our lives.

 So I got the Sell Your Crap – Clutter Crusher Edition and started to read through it.
 I read the main ebook, and it’s already motivated me to get ready to sell our crap.
-I haven’t finished all the extra pdfs yet, but I can go through them as I’m trying out all these different tools to sell our items that we just no longer use.
+I haven’t finished all the extra pdfs yet, but I can go through them as I’m trying out all these different tools to sell the items that we just no longer use.

 Craigslist / Kijiji

 I’ll use both Craigslist and Kijiji for some local sales of larger items.
 This includes a collection of over 400 VHS tapes and 4 wall stands to put them 0n.
-We also have an extra bed, a Christmas tree and my DJ equipment and records that we’ll likely sell this way.
+We also have an extra bed, a Christmas tree, and my DJ equipment and records that we’ll likely sell this way.

-Over the last 25 years I’ve had practically every video game system ever made, often with large collections of games for each.
-I plan to use Ebay to try to sell the games individually.
+Over the last 25 years, I’ve had practically every video game system ever made, often with large collections of games for each.
+I plan to use eBay to try to sell the games individually.
 This will take some extra effort but it can be worth it since some of the games are rare.
 Once I’m down to a few games for a system, I’ll likely bundle them with the machine and sell it as a set to get rid of what’s left.

 Over the 90’s I amassed over 900 CDs.
 I have them all converted to mp3 and never pull out a CD from the shelf, so there’s really no reason to have them take up space.
 I’m looking forward to getting these all listed on Amazon as it’s a rather simple process of adding your inventory to the items that are already listed on their site.